-The department's principles for engagement are to listen and engage meaningfully.
+The department's principles for engagement are to listen, be genuine and open.
 The department will achieve this by:

-- clearly explaining the objective and context of stakeholder engagement - communicating what is yet to be decided and what has already been decided - providing sufficient time for stakeholders to engage in consultation processes - ensuring information that is essential to participant's roles is made available to them - providing feedback on how feedback has been taken into consideration.
+- engaging with a diverse group of stakeholders to ensure a clear explanation of the objectives and context - communicating our objectives clearly with what is yet to be decided and what has already been decided - providing sufficient time for stakeholders to engage in the consultation processes - clearly communicating challenges and outcomes - providing responses on how stakeholder feedback has been taken into consideration.